Skip to main content

 Education and Training

-The Institute of Social Oversight (ISO) has a Certification Program to train would be members to become Community Liaison Officers.
-Before being approved for this education, prospective members go through a probationary period to see if they are fit for this role.
+In the Institute of Social Oversight (ISO), there are Members and Associates; Members are those who seek or are Auxiliary Security Professionals and Associates are those who act as Auxiliary Security Volunteers in such capacity.
+To become a Member, prospective candidates must be able to pass the ISO Certification Program.
+Before being approved for this education, prospective Members go through a probationary period to see if they are fit for this role.
 Their mindset, their capacity to fit into the ISO culture, and their capabilities will be analyzed and judged.
-Referral and recommendations from existing ISO members or directors are needed before any prospective member would be entered into the probationary period.
-The following is what the ISO Certification Program trains its potential members:
+Referrals and recommendations from existing ISO Members or Directors are needed before any prospective Member would be entered into the probationary period.
+The following is what the ISO Certification Program trains its potential Members:

-The propsective Community Liaison Officer will be taught how to build Social Cohesion, there will be various tactics and strategies utilized to consistently do this.
-The Social Cohesion built will be utilized to ensure the reliable recruitment and retention of assistants who can engage in any collective action or general activity that the Community Liaison Officer considers fit for the upholding of Civic Virtue.
-The idea is to construct and maintain organizational capacity so that a consistent output of work can exist.
+The prospective Auxiliary Security Professional will be taught how to build Social Cohesion, there will be various tactics and strategies utilized to consistently do this.
+The Social Cohesion built will be utilized to ensure the reliable recruitment and retention of potential Auxiliary Security Volunteers who can engage in any collective action or general activity that contributes to the "Giant Net".
+The ISO has a sociologically realist framework that it will teach its Members to successfully do this.

-The Community Liaison Officer will acquaint himself with the political and governmental institutions he will be active in.
-He will read the laws, understand the regulations, and cooperate with authorities in all things relevant.
-The ISO will test its Community Liaison Officers on their knowledge about their area of operation.
+Auxiliary Security Personnel will acquaint themselves with the political and governmental institutions they will be active in.
+They will read the laws, understand the regulations, and cooperate with authorities in all matters relevant.
+The ISO will urge its Members and Associaties to know more about the governance of the communities they are working with.